Issue of Branched Hamiltonian, Inflation and indispensability of scalar field in generalized Teleparallel theories: The issue of Branched Hamiltonian:

 \section{The issue of Branched Hamiltonian:}

-To study the astrophysical aspects and cosmological evolution or the universe in teleparallel gravity theory a reasonable form of $f(X)$ is required.
-Here, we take $f(X)=\alpha_1 X + \beta_1 X^2$, as minimal extension over GTR, where $\alpha_1$ and $\beta_1$ are constants.
-Such a form being an outcome of reconstruction programme, has been extensively used in the literature particularly in the very early universe to explore its effect on inflationary dynamics and in some cases to study late stage of cosmic evolution \cite{In1, In2, In3, In4, In5, In6, ln7}.
-It has also been revealed that the inflationary parameters educed from such a form when associated with a scalar field, are in perfect agreement with the recently released planck's inflationary data \cite{ln7, MNSA}.
-Nonetheless, late-time cosmic evolution requires yet another term, such as $-6\lambda M^2\left({X\over 6M^2}\right)^\delta$, with $\delta < 0$, while $\lambda$ is a dimensionless parameter and $M$ is some scale \cite{coincident}.
-The scale ($M$) was incorporated to unify early inflation $H \gg M$ with late-time accelerating phase $H \ll M$.
-As we have already noticed that higher-degree terms cannot be associated in the vacuum era and a scalar field is required for the purpose, so the scale may be removed.
-A suggestive complete form is therefore $f(X) = \alpha_1 X + \beta_1 X^2 + \eta({X})^\delta$, which might be suitable to mimic the dark energy issue.
-Nevertheless, for the very early universe, which is our present concern, we neglect the last term for simplicity.
-In the following, we particularly aim at the deliberation of the issue of `Branched Hamiltonian' revealed earlier \cite{IJJ} with such a form of $f(X) = \alpha_1 X + \beta_1 X^2$ .
+Since teleparallel theories do not admit arbitrary forms in the vacuum dominated era, so to study the astrophysical aspects and cosmological evolution of the universe, a reasonable form of $f(X)$ is required.
+Here we take $f(X)=\alpha_1 X + \beta_1 X^2$, as minimal extension over GTR, where $\alpha_1$ and $\beta_1$ are constant coupling parameters.
+Note that in the late stage of cosmic evolution, the second term becomes negligible and under the choice $\alpha_1 = {1\over 16\pi G} = 0.5 M_P^2$, GTR is recovered which clearly passes solar test.
+Further, such a form being an outcome of reconstruction programme, has been extensively used in the literature particularly in the very early universe to explore its effect on the scalar field driven inflationary dynamics and in some cases to study late stage of cosmic evolution \cite{In1, In2, In3, In4, In5, In6, ln7}.
+It has also been revealed that the inflationary parameters educed from such a form when associated with a scalar field, are in perfect agreement with the recently published Plancks inflationary data \cite{ln7, MNSA}.
+Nonetheless, late-time cosmic evolution requires yet another term, such as $-6\lambda M^2\left({X\over 6M^2}\right)^\delta$, with $\delta < 0$, while $\lambda$ is a dimensionless parameter and $M$ is some scale required to unify early inflation $H \gg M$ with late-time accelerating phase $H \ll M$ \cite{coincident}.
+As we have already noticed that higher-degree terms cannot be associated in the pure vacuum era in the absence of a scalar field, so the scale may be removed.
+A suggestive complete form is therefore $f(X) = \alpha_1 X + \beta_1 X^2 + \eta{X}^\delta$, ($\delta < 0$), which might be suitable to mimic the dark energy issue.
+Nevertheless, in the very early universe, which is our present concern, the last term remains sub-dominant and so we neglect this term for simplicity.
+In the following, we particularly aim at the deliberation of the issue of `Branched Hamiltonian' revealed earlier \cite{IJJ} with such a form of $f(X) = \alpha_1 X + \beta_1 X^2$ and leaving out the scalar field, since it is irrelevant to the analysis.